Ryan Bishop, Second-Year

 Outside of work, I spend my time: Playing with my children and spending time with my wife.
 Playing Dungeons and Dragons.

-Hometown: Somers, CT
+Hometown: Somers, Conn.

 Communities I identify with: New Englanders, fathers, first-generation college graduates, first-generation physicians, physician-scientists, pet owners, people who live in the suburbs, Dungeons and Dragons nerds.

-Teddy Jones, Second Year
+Teddy Jones, Third-Year

 Why I chose BCM/TCH fellowship: The fellow-centric culture at the Heart Center is second to none.
 Cardiology fellows are universally respected amongst attendings and given the trust and leeway to develop quickly through experience.
 We are consistently spoiled with support from a leadership team that prizes our fellowship as an integral part of our department.

-Favorite part of BCM/TCH fellowship: The fellow's office.
+Favorite part of BCM/TCH fellowship: The fellows' office.
 It's like a Room of Requirement (for my Harry Potter fans out there) - it always gives you what you need.
 Whether its congratulations on nailing a challenging surgical presentation, commiseration after a long call night, or countless irreverent inside jokes, the fellow's office is always the best place in the hospital and filled with incredible people.

 Career goals /ambitions: Cardiovascular genetics